GRsoldier7/polychronos_omega/README.md

 ├── docs/
 │   ├── living/                     # Core planning templates (PRD, Architecture, etc.)
 │   └── archives/                   # For historical versions of documents
-├── prompts/
-│   └── core/                       # Phase-specific prompts used by the system └── .cursorrules                    # Project-wide quality gates and AI behavior rules
+└── .cursorrules                    # Project-wide quality gates and AI behavior rules